You want to build a big chest. How do you do it?

 If you want to build a big chest, you should also work on building big, strong legs.

-Now we are talking building up the ability to squat 15-20 repetitions with 250-300 pounds, or doing pistol squats with 75-100 pounds added resistance.
+Now we are talking building up the ability to squat 5-10 repetitions with 250-300 pounds.

 To build a big chest, your training program should include only 10-12 total exercises for the whole body, most of them multi-joint, including:

 You should perform these exercises with limited sets, with a frequency that allows weekly strength gains, over and over until you get very strong.
-Your sets should be limited and your frequency adjusted so that you gain strength every week.
+Your sets should be limited and your frequency adjusted so that you gain strength every week, as in the Gaining Strength basic program.